mindcat/mindcat/README.md

 ##### In Progress

 *[Stellarly](https://github.com/mindcat/brickhack9)*
 > Made for a hackathon, [BrickHack 9](https://brickhack9.devpost.com) with [@anhnlh](https://github.com/anhnlh).
-Plan to refactor math currently in the frontend js into the much faster, more clear syntax of the julia backend.
+Plan to refactor math currently in the frontend js into the much faster, more clear syntax of the julia backend. *abandoned*

 *[FizzBuzz](https://github.com/mindcat/fizzbuzz)*
 > An exercise in demonstrating the syntax and functionality of several different languages.